-When it comes to Amex Business Gold vs. Platinum, the biggest difference is between their annual fees: Amex Business Platinum costs $595 a year, and Amex Business Gold has a $295 fee.
-That’s a $300 every year after.
-However, the Platinum Card offers some extra perks, including a $200 annual airline fee credit and 3x points on flights and hotels at the Amex travel site.
-Plus, you get 35% of your points back when you redeem them for Amex travel.
+When it comes to comparing the American Express® Business Gold Card vs. The Business Platinum Card® from American Express, the biggest difference is between their annual fees: Amex Business Platinum costs $595 a year ($695 if application is received on or after 1/13/2022), and Amex Business Gold has a $295 fee.
+That’s at least $300 every year after.
+However, the American Express Business Platinum card offers some extra perks, including up to $200 annual airline fee credit at one qualifying airline, and 5 points / $1 spent on flights and hotels at the Amex travel site.
+Plus, you get 35% of your points back when you redeem them on Amex travel.

 Here’s what to consider with Amex Business Platinum vs. Gold: